Literature, Media, and Writing (English)

 School of Arts and Sciences

-Studying everything from classic literature to comic books, English students learn to think critically and communicate effectively about the written, visual, and electronic media that saturates our world.
-The English program challenges students to sharpen their writing skills, interpret historically and culturally diverse texts, and analyze literature and film through a variety of theoretical perspectives.
+Studying everything from classic literature to comic books, Literature, Media, and Writing (English) students learn to think critically and communicate effectively about the written, visual, and electronic media that saturates our world.
+The Literature, Media, and Writing program challenges students to sharpen their writing skills, interpret historically and culturally diverse texts, and analyze literature and film through a variety of theoretical perspectives.
 Through regular practice with close attention from highly qualified professors, you’ll become a strong and effective writer.
 And, by participating in class discussions, workshops, internships, and national literary publications, you’ll graduate with the skills and professional experience you need to pursue what you love.

 Who It's For

-The English program is ideal for students who are passionate about language and love looking for the best way to communicate their ideas.
+The Literature, Media, and Writing program is ideal for students who are passionate about language and love looking for the best way to communicate their ideas.
 Our students are interested in thinking critically about the way culture influences the written word, producing original creative work, and analyzing literary and cultural texts, including books, comics, and film.
 Graduates of the program will be prepared for a wide variety of careers in fields including publishing, advertising, education, and nonprofit work.

 - There are endless opportunities to hone your creative writing chops, from participating in workshops with published poets and novelists, to joining the staff of our nationally recognized literary journal, ellipsis.